zhifengkoh/resize_artboard/README.md

 ### Usage

-Select one or more artboards and enter
+Select one or more artboards (or one or more layers on one or more artboards) and enter

     CTRL + SHIFT + Z